BrijanV/Teaching-and-MQP-lab/Tensile Stress Testing Machine/README.md

 3. **Cycling Mode**
    Repeats forward and backward motion for a user-defined number of cycles — suitable for fatigue or hysteresis testing.

 ---

+## LED Direction Indicator (Safety & Usability Feature)

+To improve usability and prevent mechanical collisions or motor stalls, the machine includes **LED indicators** that show the **current movement direction** and system state:

+- **Forward LED**: Lights up when the system is moving forward.
+- **Backward LED**: Lights up when the system is moving backward.
+- In **Discrete Mode**, if the system reaches the far end and has no limit switches, pressing the button again in the same direction could cause a collision or stall the motor.
+- **The LED prevents this by clearly showing the current position**, helping the user avoid unsafe commands.

+### Additional Safety Behavior:
+- After completing all configured cycles (in **Cycling Mode**), **both LEDs will blink for 5 seconds** to indicate completion and alert the user.

+---

 ## System Architecture